 The body of the create request contains a representation of the object to be created.
 The service can ignore any service controlled attributes (e.g. id), forcing those attributes to be overridden by the service.
 The service shall set the Location header to the URI of the newly created resource.
-The response to a successful create request shall be 201 (Created), with no response body, or 200 (Ok) with a response body containing the representation of the newly created resource.
+The response to a successful create request should be 201 (Created) and may include a response body containing the representation of the newly created resource.